Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Fed erated Agile Weight Re-Equalization ( )

 \section{{\bf Fed}erated Agile Weight Re-Equalization (\FedAPM)}

 To minimize \eqref{eq: global obj}, one natural idea is to have the entire client population performs the same number of local updates and mixes these updates carefully to ensure they are weighted equally.
 Unfortunately, when clients are available only intermittently, they will miss some rounds.
 A naive approach to equalizing the number of local updates is to have clients catch up by performing their missed local computations immediately when they become available.
 However, this approach requires a daunting amount of resources and may not be possible due to hardware/software constraints.
 Formally, recall that $\calA^t$ is the set of available clients at time $t$.
-Let $\tau_i(t) := \{t^{\prime}:~ t^{\prime}<t ~\text{and}~ i\in \calA^{t^{\prime}}\}$ denote the most recent (with respect to time $t$) round that client $i$ is available.
+Let $\tau_i(t) \triangleq \{t^{\prime}:~ t^{\prime}<t ~\text{and}~ i\in \calA^{t^{\prime}}\}$ denote the most recent (with respect to time $t$) round that client $i$ is available.
 Compared with standard~\FedAvg, the naive ``catch-up'' procedure will consume $\pth{t-\tau_i(t)-1} \cdot s$ local stochastic gradient descent updates and $(t - \tau_i(t)-1)$ additional stochastic samples, where $s$ is the number of local updates per round when a client is available in standard~\FedAvg.

 In this work, we target computation-light algorithms that, compared with~\FedAvg, only take $O(1)$ additional computation without additional stochastic samples.
 We propose {\bf Fed}erated {\bf A}gile {\bf W}eight Re-{\bf E}qualization (\FedAPM), which is formally described in~\prettyref{alg: fedpbc+}.
 It involves two novel algorithmic structures: {\em adaptive innovation echoing} and {\em implicit gossiping}.
 At a high level, these novel algorithmic structures (i) help clients catch up on the missed computation, and (ii) simultaneously enable a balanced information mixture through implicit client-client gossip, which ultimately corrects the remaining bias.